Pyrasaurus-Lair/Writing/Karv and Vira/Ep1.md

 Vira bowed as fae grabbed faer weaponry before hitching it on faer scabbard.
 “Let’s go.
 Can’t keep Fayte waiting.” fae stated, before heading back to the outcrop.
 Karv then followed shortly after, sticking close in case of an ambush.
 They made their way back to the cropping when a small etching caught Karv’s eye.
 She tapped Vira’s shoulder and motioned to it, and Vira acknowledged.
 Fae knew noisemaking would cause trouble, hence the cautionary approach.

-Vira approached the markings, and read them, a look of both success and horror on faer face.
+Vira approached the markings, and read them, a look of both success and horror on faer face. *"Here lies Nexxus Drako.

-*Here lis Nexus Drko.
-Trator, insne dicttr, nd undsrbl asshl.
-My he nevr fnd rst.* (Translated from Drakonik English:  Here lies Nexxus Drako.
 Traitor, insane dictator, and undesirable asshole.
-May he never find rest.)
+May he never find rest."* read the markings.

 “Found it.
 Dig.” whispered Vira.
 Karv then started digging.
 They had one job, and they couldn’t afford to fuck this up.
 It would mean disaster.
 She then hit wood, and started uncovering the coffin.